Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 This is the classic "happy spitter".
 The laundry pile is real; the medical concern usually isn't.

-Signs Worth a Closer Look
+Signs That Warrant a Closer Look

-Talk to a midwife, health visitor, or paediatrician if your baby:
+Contact a midwife, health visitor, or paediatrician if your baby:

 - Is frequently distressed during or after feeds